Physical Therapy Board of California

 Based on Senate Bill 1955, passed into law during the 2001-2002 Legislative Session, the Physical Therapy Board of California (PTBC) now requires all licensees to complete a questionnaire specific to criminal conviction disclosure with submission of their renewal payment and application.

 All PTBC automated renewal notices contain the required questionnaire.
 We strongly encourage all licensees to utilize the automated renewal process.
 However, we realize many licensees renew their license by mailing payment directly to our office or in person at our public counter.
-If you choose to submit your license renewal outside of the PTBC automated renewal process, you must either include your completed renewal application which includes the criminal conviction disclosure questionnaire, or you may download the questionnaire from the PTBC website and submit the completed form with your renewal payment (See Licensing/License Renewal page).
+If you choose to submit your license renewal outside of the PTBC automated renewal process, you must complete the renewal application which includes the criminal conviction disclosure questionnaire, and submit the completed form with your renewal payment (See License Renewal page).
 If you are unable to access the document, please contact our licensing staff and we will supply the required questionnaire for you to complete the process.